kangyolo/get-started-jetson-nano/README.md

 ## Installation

 Jetson Nano required Jetpack running on Linux operating system.
+Image file that needed to be flashed to the SD card.
+The official image that provided by Nvidia is not stable at all.
+There are multipe custom image files that provided by the comunity.

 ## Running YOLOv5